paradite/Graphpedia/README.md

 Better random function to get 2 random terms for proposing relationships on index page - Ask mentor

+MongoDB Certification?

+Copy all term names into mongoDB for fuzzy search

 UI:
+Clicking on the label in d3.js will direct the user to the respective term page.

 Expand boxes

 PureCSS